bfitzgit23/stormos-build-files/README.md

 By default, in stormOS, stormOS configuration files which is in `install-stormos-xfce` folder, in the pacman.conf file, the parallel download has been set to `ParallelDownloads = 20000000` You heard that right, `2000000`.
 That is lighting fassst

+## Instructions to compile stormOS

+1. Go to the install-stormos-xfce folder
+2. Then type, `sudo ./stormbuild`
+3. Go outside or do something else.... oh wait... it's FASTT